Taking a screenshot of your device

 Luckily this is easy on all devices, Windows, Mac, iOS and Android.

-In this tip, we'll show you how to check what services you're subscribed to.
+In this tip, we'll show you how to get started with a trackpad or mouse on your iPad.